 MARTIN BRETT (Voice of the Beehive): I think Woody may have had a point to prove to the other guys in Madness.
 He went on to have seven Top 20 hits with Voice Of The Beehive which, after being sacked from Madness, must have been quite satisfying.

-WOODY: They were very good to me and I ended up having seven good years with them.
-I’m really glad I did it because I had a whale of a time touring the world.
-It was good tunes, good fun and totally different and refreshing to Madness – although at some gigs, I still had idiots shouting, ‘ONE STEP BEYOND!’
+WOODY: I cannot big them up enough; it was just a wonderful part of my life and I had a blast.
+They were very good to me and I ended up having seven good years with them.
+I’m really glad I did it because I had a whale of a time touring the world and going to America more times than I’d ever been with Madness.
+It was good tunes, good fun, some brilliant gigs and totally different and refreshing to Madness – although at some gigs, I still had idiots shouting, ‘ONE STEP BEYOND!’

 SUGGS (speaking in 1987): Woody is doing really well.
 I think it’s good that he’s getting on and doing something.
 If you don’t get on and do something you spend too much time thinking about what it should be.
 I can always remember when we started; half the reason we were successful was because we just kept going, the singles kept coming out and we just kept going and going.